Articles & Essays

 Long Lines at Polling Stations?
 Observations from an Election Day Field Study

 Election Law Journal, vol. 9, no. 1, pp. 3-17 (2010) (with Zachary S. Markovits)

-This pilot study represents the first systematic attempt to determine how common lines are on Election Day, at what times of day lines are most likely to form, what are the bottlenecks in the voting process, and how long it takes an average citizen to cast his or her ballot.
-This study highlights the importance of evaluating polling station operations as a three-step process: arrival, check-in, and casting a ballot.
+This pilot study represents the first systematic attempt to determine how common lines are on Election Day, at what times of day lines are most likely to form, the bottlenecks in the voting process, and how long it takes an average citizen to cast his or her ballot.
+Our study highlights the relevance of queuing theory to voting and the importance of evaluating polling station operations as a three-step process: the rate of arrivals, the check-in process, and casting a ballot.
 We collected data during the 2008 presidential primary election in California, measuring the efficiency of the operational components of 30 polling stations across three counties.
-We found statistically significant, and meaningful, variation in the service rates of poll workers and voting technology.
-Our findings should better help election officials make important decisions about the allocation of critical resources.
+We find statistically significant, and meaningful, variation in the service rates of poll workers and voting technology.
+Our findings will better help election officials make important decisions about the allocation of critical resources.